Gospel of Thomas

 The lion represents the mortal man who careens through the earth and has succumbed to beastly nature.
 He is an unenlightened man, a man or woman who has little or no vision for the spirit of God.
 Drenched in earthly nature and with only the animal mind to guide him, the territorial beast consumes the divine soul mind, leaving him unenlightened, dulled, and unaware that the spirit of God is alive in him.

 With that lack of awareness, the loss of many rights ensues.
 These would include an individual’s right to pursue a spirit-created mind, as opposed to the psychological-created mind; civil and human rights given from God’s view, as opposed to an earth version of what someone thinks is fair and equal; the development of sharper awareness of obligations, as well as considerations that entail others.
-This loss breaks down the whole of society.
+This kind of loss breaks down the whole of society.

 Jesus provides the pathway for the re-emergence of the spiritual man.
 This re-emergence becomes the daily walk, sowing good seeds, good deeds, and speaking and moving in the spirit.
 Jesus points to the pathway of what you will be.
 Thus, Jesus knew the implications should this awakening dawn upon the individual.
 He points to the Way, the future of your soul if you will, as each begins to walk with Him in this journey.
 When the lion is a scourge, a killer, and a consumer of souls, and if we observe man as spirit-man consuming this scourge of character (the lion, the beast), we see the direction Jesus indicates.